saganaga/python-challenge/README.md

 The Python script analyzes the financial records to calculate each of the following values:

-    [x] The total number of months included in the dataset
+- [x] The total number of months included in the dataset

-    [x] The net total amount of "Profit/Losses" over the entire period
+- [x] The net total amount of "Profit/Losses" over the entire period

-    [x] The changes in "Profit/Losses" over the entire period, and then the average of those changes
+- [x] The changes in "Profit/Losses" over the entire period, and then the average of those changes

-    [ ] The greatest increase in profits (date and amount) over the entire period
+- [ ] The greatest increase in profits (date and amount) over the entire period

-    [ ] The greatest decrease in profits (date and amount) over the entire period
+- [ ] The greatest decrease in profits (date and amount) over the entire period

+- [x] Export a text file with the results

 ### Results